 4. Employ the magic of mirrors

-Decorating with mirrors will enhance the daylight that does reach a dark room.
+Decorating with mirrors will enhance the daylight that does reach a dark room and make a dark room look brighter.
 ‘Mirrors make any room lighter, brighter and more dramatic, so add fixed mirrors on long walls, which will double the illusion of space,’ says Juliette Thomas, founder and director, Juliettes Interiors.
 ‘Floor-standing mirrors can be moved around to create different moods within the room – and bigger is always better.
 A small mirror in a large space will look skimpy, upsetting the balance of the whole room.
 However, wall mirrors should never be wider than the piece of furniture below.’

 But you should also use mirrors to boost artificial illumination when lighting a dark room.
 ‘A key trick is utilizing mirrors by lights, whether you position them behind lamps or on the wall to fall in line with your ceiling pendant,’ says Emma Deterding, founder and creative director, Kelling Designs.
 ‘Placing mirrors behind lamps will help to increase the depth of a room, whilst doubling the amount of light available by reflecting light from the lamp back into the space.’